 Michael Stern, Secretary and Co-Founder.

 Steven T. Stern, Esq., Treasurer, is a retired attorney who now tries to paint at home in Philadelphia and on vacation around the country.

 Bob Berghaier is an Africa travel specialist and a Docent at the Philadelphia Zoo.

 Dr. Kimberly Duffy holds a PhD in Primatology, and conducted her thesis research on chimpanzees living in Kibale.
 She currently teaches Biology at the International School of Uganda.

 Ann Marie Gage works with non-profit organizations in Colorado for biodiversity conservation and endangered species recovery.

 Sarah Thérèse Kenney is an editorial executive at a modern language publisher in Boston.

-Dr. Elana Levites-Agababa is a doctor and researcher in the pediatrics department at the University of Pennsylvania.
-Dr Agababa also volunteers at Philadelphia health clinics for immigrant and refugee children.
+Dr. Elana Levites-Agababa is a pediatric doctor and researcher.
+Dr Agababa also volunteers at health clinics for immigrant and refugee children in Philadelphia and Camden.